 The only things accessible to the user are the terminals labeled COMMON, INPUT 0000, INPUT 0001, INPUT xxxx.
 The common terminal either gets connected to V+ or ground.
 Where it's connected depends upon the type of sensor used.
 When using an NPN sensor this terminal is connected to V+.
-When using a PNP sensor this terminal is connected to V+.
-When using a PNP sensor this terminal is connected to V+.
+When using a PNP sensor this terminal is connected to 0V (ground).